dwreeves/Statelit/README.md

 A converter is a callable that takes in `(value: Any, field: pydantic.fields.ModelField, model: pydantic.BaseModel)`, and returns a callback.

 A `FieldFactory` is a callable that takes in `(value: Any, field: pydantic.fields.ModelField, model: pydantic.BaseModel)`, and returns a `StatefulObjectBase`

+# Known Issues

+- Pydantic 2.x not supported.
+- `ValidationError`s are not handled right now and crash everything.
+They need to be handled gracefully.
+- `DateRange` type does not work with `lazy_text_area()`.
+- Using `flatten=True` for `StateManager.form()` does not sync with text areas and lazy text areas.
+(Flatten mode is still in development, and should be avoided if you are using text areas.)

 # Trademark & Copyright